Intern Volunteer FAQ !

 - Idealistic but Pragmatic.
 Our ideal Community Interns are ambitious people who want to use their time at Hedonisia to further their own goals and dreams of improving society and/or the environment.
 Unlike other communities, we offer the opportunity for interns to learn how to manage the community plus having a focus on ‘Mind’, Heart or Body work!

-- Volunteers: You will be working with volunteers on projects to keep the property maintained.
-You are the key point person for volunteers on property.
-The Intern Community Members works with the owner and other members to coordinate volunteer creative and beautification projects.
+- Volunteer Management: You will be working with volunteers on projects to keep the property maintained and to coordinate creative and beautification projects.